gchristov/thecodinglove-kotlinjs/README.md

 GOOGLE_ANALYTICS_API_SECRET=YOUR_ANALYTICS_API_SECRET
 ```
 7. Copy the `credentials-gcp-app.json` Service Account JSON API key to the root project folder.
+8. Make sure you select the right Java version.
+If you don't have it installed locally, use latest Azul Zulu on Intellij
 </details>

 ## Run locally